acdh-oeaw/Teaching_CBS4DH/lectures/command_2.md

 	* [Notepad++](https://notepad-plus-plus.org/) (only Windows)
 	* [Visual Studio Code](https://code.visualstudio.com/) (Mac, Windows, Linux)
 * Or use `vim` or `emacs` from the command line (<https://en.wikipedia.org/wiki/Editor_war>)
-* WhatÕs a good filename?
+* What's a good filename?
 	* Avoid spaces (otherwise you'll be forced to use quotes `"..."` for arguments or backslashes `\`)
 	* Avoid beginning hyphens, otherwise file and directory names might be mistaken for options/flags
 * Check the contents of a file